 Wootton was awarded the 2015 Caselberg Trust International Poetry Prize for her poem 'Luthier'.
 Judge Michale Harlow described it as 'a poem alive in its language’ and ‘a fine pleasure to read aloud'.
-That same year she was runner-up for the Gwen Harwood Poetry Prize in Australia.
-In 2015 and 2016 she was long-listed in the Univeristy of Canberra Vice-Chancellor's International Poetry prize.
+That same year she was runner-up for the Gwen Harwood Poetry Prize in Australia for her poem 'Smeuse'.
+In 2015 and 2016 she was long-listed in the University of Canberra Vice-Chancellor's International Poetry prize.
 She was also the winner of the 2015 Takahē Poetry Competition for her poem 'Calling', and was commended for her poem 'Admission' in the 2016 Hippocrates Prize for Poetry and Medicine.

 Sue Wootton is the co-editor of the medical humanities blog "Corpus: Conversation about Medicine and Life".

 She is set to realease a new collection of poems The Yield in March 2017.
 It is to be published by Otago University Press.

 Sue Wootton lives in Dunedin and is available for Writers in Schools visits.

 - Sue Wootton's website